songng/WebQMon.ai/README.md

 The parameters of the trained NN model.
 You can load the parameters from this folder and predict the AFT directly.
 # my_slice_model
 The parameters of the trained Slice model.
 You can load the parameters from this folder and predict the AFT directly.
+# How to run
+First， you need to put all the files in the “Algorithm” folder in the same directory as the other folders.
+Then, if you installed the dependencies successfully, you can train or test each model by each model.py.